I am way too young for this!

 - Memory Loss

-Hot flashes, low libido, trouble sleeping and weight gain are the most common symptoms of hormonal imbalance as a woman ages.
-Weight gain during pre-menopause, one of the most outwardly noticeable symptoms, is oftentimes misdiagnosed and is one of the first signs of hormonal imbalance.
+Hot flashes, low libido, trouble sleeping and weight gain are the most common symptoms of perimenopause as a woman ages.
+Weight gain during premenopause, one of the most outwardly noticeable symptoms, is oftentimes misdiagnosed and is one of the first signs of hormonal imbalance.
 These signs of early menopause and related conditions are also connected to your stress levels, poor nutrition (diets high in simple carbohydrates and low in quality protein), lack of exercise and the environmental toxins your body is exposed to on a daily basis.

+The best treatments to combat the symptoms of perimenopause depend entirely on each individual’s various hormone levels and which symptoms they are struggling with.
 In this transitional stage, your estrogen, testosterone and progesterone levels are constantly fluctuating.
 Environmental factors, stress, exercise, and diet also shift the hormone levels.
-Bioidentical hormone therapy provided by our expert anti-aging physicians measures these hormones to create a customized treatment and lifestyle plan.
-This allows for immediate relief from the symptoms that the hormonal imbalance caused.
-Premenopausal life does not have to mean living with undesirable symptoms.
-The use of bioidentical hormones for perimenopause symptoms are likely to help women live better, longer.{
+Hormone replacement therapy (HRT) provided by the BodyLogicMD-affiliated practitioners measures these hormone levels to create a customized treatment and lifestyle plan consisting of bioidentical hormones that can be combined with steady exercise and advanced nutritional plans.
+This therapy allows for immediate relief from the symptoms that the hormonal imbalance caused.
+Premenopausal life does not have to mean living with undesirable symptoms or accepting the inevitable.
+The use of bioidentical hormones for perimenopause symptoms are likely to help women live better, longer.